Khabar Arkhi

-Khabar Arkhi (خبرارخي, also Romanized as Khabar Arkhī; also known as Khabar Aikhe and Peykān) is a village in Ali Sadr Rural District, Gol Tappeh District, Kabudarahang County, Hamadan Province, Iran.
-At the 2006 census, its population was 949, in 188 families.
+Khabar Arkhi (خبرارخي) (Note: Also romanized as Khabar Arkhī; also known as Khabar Aikhe and Peykān) is a village in Ali Sadr Rural District of Gol Tappeh District in Kabudarahang County, Hamadan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 949 in 188 households.
+The following census in 2011 counted 882 people in 249 households.
+The 2016 census measured the population of the village as 896 people in 243 households.